anirudhgha/p-bit/README.md

 ## To Do
 GPU works!
 Running an And gate on MATLAB for 1e7 samples takes ~46s, takes ~2s on laptop gtx1060
+- [ ] update readme with new load() function
+- [x] ~~make a sublcass of pbit which contains an assortment of J/h's already stored~~
+- [ ] see how to import c++ functions into python to be able to communicate with aws fpga, check out http://www.swig.org/papers/PyTutorial98/PyTutorial98.pdf
+- [ ] finish quantum gate copy of matlab code
 - [ ] Option of running without returning every intermediate state (only final)
 - [ ] Option to sample every Nth timestep, and returns Nt/N samples though it runs for Nt timesteps
 - [x] ~~Need to integrate gpu cpsl into pbit module, currently works as a standalone unit~~ Integrated cpsl and ppsl gpu functions into pbit module